ZhaoranLiu/ceers_useful_code/README.md

-MyGrism
+#MyGrism

-A tool for reducing and analyzing grism data.
+**A tool for reducing and analyzing JWST NIRCam grism data.

-Demonstration
 ~~~~~~~~~~~~~
 .. image:: ./demo.gif
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~